 If you have any concerns relating to Safeguarding, Radicalisation or Health and Safety, please speak to someone in your local centre or contact Lynne Smith on either 01444 810718 or 07753 457981, or by emailing her at email@example.com.‘remember, if you don’t speak out we can’t help’

 As Lead Partner in two Building Better Opportunities (BBO) projects, Aspire Sussex has teamed up with eight local charities to deliver the ‘Working Together for Work’ and ‘Local Learning Perspectives’ projects.
 The delivery will support people across Sussex, Surrey and Croydon.
-The BBO project is part funded by ESF and matched by Big Lottery Fund.
+The BBO project is funded by the European Social Fund and the National Lottery, through the Big Lottery Fund.

 Our partners are: